- New Construction Reminders

 - If turf damage occurs in the right-of-way the contractor will be responsible for resodding the area.
 A certificate of occupancy will not be issued until repairs have been made.

 - Please review the Saint Peter Turf Establishment requirements for occupancy.
 Please note that a timeline has been established for stabilization.
 If the permit holder is the homeowner and they have not seen this packet, please inform them of the areas that are sod and the areas that can be seeded according to the Standard Detail Number 3022 or Number 3023.

 - Portable toilets and dumpsters will not be allowed in the right-of-way without an obstruction permit.
 If you do not want to obtain an obstruction permit please place it on private property.

-- Sewer Access Charge is $1500 and the Water Access Charge is $1800.
+- Residential 1" Line Water Access Charge is $900 and the Sewer Access Charge is $750.
 The Water Utility is providing the 1” copper for installation of the water service.
 In the Public Works Checklist there has been an area added for you to indicate what length of copper you will need.
 When you are ready for the copper please call 507-934-0670 and ask for the Water Foreman.
 He will get the materials ready for pick up.
 Please provide a 4 hour notice.
 The water service will not be energized until the excess copper is returned the water utility.

-- When installing the curb cut please call the stormwater utility to set up and inspection.
+- When installing the curb cut please call the stormwater Utility to set up an inspection.
 Please follow standard detail Number 7020R.

 Bonds & Surety